Leverage these CV design tips to draw attention to key information

 White space is key to increasing your CV's skim value and avoiding large blocks of text.

 Try to incorporate white space wherever you can to give your content "breathing room" and avoid overwhelming the reader with too much text.

-In addition, you should and spacing between each section.
+At a minimum, you should have reasonable margins on each side and spacing between each section.